catherineloesch/project4-react-frontend/README.md

 ## <a name="description"></a> 1.
 Description

+A fully responsive full-stack job-board application, built from scratch in 10 days using a rails API as its backend and a react-based front.
+This solo project was the fourth and final application built as part of the curriculum for the General Assembly Software Engineering Immersive Course.
-This project is a fully responsive full-stack web application featuring freelance jobs for animal lovers.
-Using a rails API as its backend and a react-based front end, this application enables users to make an account and post job listings looking for dog-walkers or pet sitters.
-Once logged in they can view their listings and edit and delete them.
-They can also update their account information and delete their account.
+Featuring freelance jobs posted by pet owners, the application enables users to make an account and post job listings looking for dog-walkers or pet sitters.
+Once logged in they can view their listings as well as edit and delete them.They can also update their account information and delete their account.

  <img src="./src/assets/readme_images/landing_page1.jpg">
  <img src="./src/assets/readme_images/landing_page2.jpg">